ljolliet/SpaceConquest/README.md

 To win a game you need to take every planets belonging to users, it is not necessary to take all neutral planets.
 You cannot send too much spaceships at a time, so when you try to send a lot of spaceships they will be withdrawn from your spaceships and sent periodically in waves if there is no allied spaceships in orbit.

-#####Controls :
+##### Controls :
  - Use the option tab in the main menu to configure the game as you like.
  - Use drag and drop from one of your planet to an enemy planet to attack this planet with your spaceships.
  - Use drag and drop from one of your planet to another one to send spaceships on this planet.
  - Use the slider below your planets to choose which percentage of spaceships will go when sending spaceships.
- - Clic on a ship to select its squadron.
+ - Click on a ship to select its squadron.
+ - CLick and create a rectangle to select multiple squadrons.
  - If a squadron is selected (highlighted in white), you can click on a planet to change its destination.
- - During a game, use the menu at the left top of the screen to save or restore your game.
+ - During a game, use the menu at the left top of the screen to save, restore or exit the game.
  - You can select spaceships with a drag and drop movements, it will display a selection area.

-##### Functionnalities :
+##### Functionalities :
  - Planet :
     - Planet are generated with random size, speed production and position.
     - A planet produces spaceships.
 The number of available spaceships is displayed on the planet.